Connect

 Calgary and Edmonton are the biggest cities in the province of Alberta, so there are plenty of nightlife opportunities in both.
 Calgary's nightlife in the Beltline District is vibrant and lively, full of bars and fun clubs, while Calgary's shopping districts and BIAs are great for food and shopping.
 Calgary's 17th Avenue and the International Avenue area are loved by locals and visitors alike.
 Places like the Cowboys Dance Hall and Commonwealth Bar & Stage offer live music performances and great dance floors.

-Edmonton also has excellent night spots, from cocktail bars and dance clubs to comfort food open all night.
-Places like Envy Nightclub and Prive Ultralounge are popular venues for people who want to dance the night away, and Avenue Downtown and The Bower provide great drinks to people who want to enjoy the best that the nightlife scene has to offer in Edmonton.
+Edmonton also has great nightlife, from cocktail bars and dance clubs to comfort-food spots open all night.
+Places like Y AfterHours and 9910 are popular venues for people who want to dance the night away, and Plume Bar and The Bower provide great drinks to people who want to enjoy the best that the nightlife scene has to offer in Edmonton.

 Calgary or Edmonton: Where Will You Live?

-When you have to choose between two cities, you might feel overwhelmed or stressed at choosing.
-Thankfully, moving to Calgary or Edmonton can both be great choices.
+When you have to choose between two cities, you might feel overwhelmed or stressed about choosing.
+Thankfully, moving to Calgary or Edmonton can both be a great choice.
 While these Alberta cities have their differences, they are both welcoming regions with plenty to offer.
-No matter what your future holds, you can find the right Alberta city with a little information and exploration.
+No matter what your future holds, you can find the right Alberta city for you with a little research and exploration.

 If you're looking for the perfect Calgary home, contact Justin Havre with eXp Realty and Calgary Homes at (403) 217-0003 to get in touch with a local Calgary real estate agent and discover your new dream home today.